Sureigh/WFGiveawayBot/README.md

 # Features
 - An internal database, with data fetched and retrieved using aiosqlite
 - Data cached bi-hourly with Google's Python API
-- A lot of pain, and probably a little bit of swearing
+- A lot of pain, and probably a bit of swearing

 **Commands**